‘Where are they now – the cast of ‘Swallows and Amazons’?’

 Ext : Ulverston Railway Station ~ filmed at The Haverthwaite Railway Station

-On the first day of filming ‘Swallows & Amazons’ in May 1973, a huge effort was made to ‘dress’ Haverthwaite Railway Station, at the southern end of Windermere.
+On the first day of making the original movie ‘Swallows & Amazons’ in May 1973, a huge effort was made to ‘dress’ Haverthwaite Railway Station, at the southern end of Windermere.
 The aim was to bring across the feel of a bustling 1929 holiday destination.
-Local people had been previously fitted with costumes in the Ambleside Church Hall, there was a horse and cart, porters’ trolleys laden with trunks and there were a number of old bikes, which were all of great interest to us.
+Local people had been previously fitted with costumes in the Ambleside Church Hall, there was a horse and cart, porters’ trolleys laden with trunks and a number of old bikes, which were all of great interest to us.

 The yellow motor used in the film for our taxi was superb.
 I can only imagine it was far grander than a real Lakeland taxi would have been.
 Sten, playing Roger, hung out of the window as the director, Claude Whatham, ‘filmed us driving out of the station, along the platform at top speed,’ as I recorded in my diary.